 Date Enter the current year, month and day.
 Time Enter the current hour (military time), minute, and second.
 Name Enter the name to help identify the controller when it connects to VTouch.
 Location Enter the location to help identify the controller when it connects to VTouch.
 Global Units Select the units to be used for cable length and wire gauge settings, metric or Imperial.
 Temperature Units Select between Fahrenheit and Celsius.
+Pump Units Select between liters/hour, gallons/hour, or ml/minute.
 Alarm Delay Enter how much time to wait after powering up the controller before alarm conditions are considered valid.
-HVAC Modes Enable HVAC Modes for cooling tower and boiler applications where the relay control modes for Biocide timer, Bleed and Feed, Bleed then Feed, and Intermittent Sampling are required.
-Disable HVAC Modes if these control modes are not necessary and a more generic timer control mode will replace the Biocide timer.
 Language Select the language the software will use.